Tuesday, 3 June 2025

 * For many the fact that Israel is acting in self-defence is fair but the disparity of deaths on either side is sufficient to conclude that Israel is reacting disproportionately, and therefore unjustly, to Hamas' crime.
 But a layperson's understanding of disproportionality in war under international law is wrong.
 Proportionality under the Geneva Conventions is related to the military objective not a naive comparison of war dead figures.
 Israel's military objective is to prevent another October 7 being repeated.
 Hamas has already publicly declared that October 7 is the first of many to come.
 From Israel's point of view, Hamas must be destroyed.
 Hamas' total war strategy puts everyone in Gazan society in harm's way.
 Even prominent leaders in the Arab world have criticized Hamas for doing so.

 * We should also be aware that the Gaza Ministry of Health produces these figures and Hamas controls this ministry.
 It must be seen as an organ within Hamas' propaganda machine.
 All its figures do not differentiate between civilians and combatants, implying that they too recognize Hamas' total war doctrine.
+Nor do they account for the peacetime mortality rate.

 * In a similar argument, partly fuelled by thoughts about a perceived lack of proportionality, the accusation of Genocide is also directed against Israel.
 Again, what constitutes genocide from a layperson's understanding is quite different from the definition used under international law.
 Even the learned justices at the International Court of Justice are loath to conclude that genocide has been committed so quickly.
 An outcome of their deliberations will likely be a more refined definition of genocide because the current one allows any killing to be construed as genocide, and if so, it robs the word of its intended meaning.
+Ireland has realised that the charge of Genocide will be difficult to prove and has applied to the ICT to change the definition of Genocide.
+For anyone who believes in the rule of law, this is troubling.

 * For God, he does love both Israelis and Palestinians equally.
 Perhaps our experiences as Parents may be analogous and help our understanding here.
 When we have two children having a fight.
 What do we do when there is a risk that one or both could be physically harmed?
 We separate them.
 But when the siblings are now whole ethnic groups involving millions of people on either side, what then?
 Then separation is needed on a scale that is logistically quite different.
 And how do you stop the fighting when one side wants to stop so they can regroup and repeat October 7 another day?
 And the other side does not want to stop because they don't want another October 7?
 Unless the world is willing to risk the lives of its own citizens to keep them apart then it must allow protagonist Israel to subdue antagonist Gaza so that a lasting peace can be built.